-- Click on the INITIAL ORDER Tab. - Click on OTHER to input the total cookies you anticipate distributing to the Girl Scouts to sell.
+- Click on the INITIAL ORDER Tab. - Click on OTHER to input the total cookies you anticipate distributing to the girls to sell.
 Tab to each package to enter the number of cases per variety.
-There is no option to enter Cookies for the Community (C4C) orders during the SIO, as troops do not receive these cookies. - Click on BOOTH to enter the troop's booth order.
-These are cookies that will not be distributed to the Girl Scouts immediately but will get you through the first weekend of boothing. - The SIO must be submitted via eBudde in whole cases (12 packages per case). - Click the SAVE button.
+There is no option to enter C4C orders during the SIO, as troops do not receive these cookies. - Click on BOOTH to enter the troop's booth order.
+These are cookies that may not be distributed to the girls immediately but will get you through the first weekend of boothing. - The SIO must be submitted via eBudde in whole cases (12 packages per case). - Click the SAVE button.